-DESIGN OF COMPLEMENTARY FILTERS USING $\mathcal{H}{\infty}$ Synthesis For implementing sensor fusion, where signals from multiple sensors are combined, complementary filters are often employed.
-A novel method for designing these filters using $\mathcal{H}{\infty}$ synthesis techniques was developed [35].
+Design of complementary filters using $\mathcal{H}{\infty}$ Synthesis - For implementing sensor fusion, where signals from multiple sensors are combined, complementary filters are often employed.
+A novel method for designing these filters using $\mathcal{H}{\infty}$ synthesis techniques was developed [36].
 This method allows explicit shaping of the filter norms, providing guarantees on the performance of the sensor fusion process.
-This synthesis technique, discussed further in Section 3.3.1, has subsequently found application in optimizing sensor fusion for gravitational wave detectors [146].
-The integration of such filters into feedback control architectures can also lead to advantageous control structures, as proposed in [147] and further studied in Section 3.3.3.
+This synthesis technique, discussed further in Section 3.3.1, has subsequently found application in optimizing sensor fusion for gravitational wave detectors [147].
+The integration of such filters into feedback control architectures can also lead to advantageous control structures, as proposed in [148] and further studied in Section 3.3.3.

-EXPERIMENTAL VALIDATION OF THE NANO ACTIVE STABILIZATION SYSTEM The conclusion of this work involved the experimental implementation and validation of the complete NASS on the ID31 beamline.
-Experimental results, presented in Section 4.5, demonstrate that the system successfully improves the effective positioning accuracy of the micro-station from its native $\approx 10 \,\mu m$ level down to the target $\approx 100 \,nm$ range during representative scientific experiments.
+Experimental validation of the Nano Active Stabilization System The conclusion of this work involved the experimental implementation and validation of the complete NASS on the ID31 beamline.
+Experimental results, presented in Section 4.5, demonstrate that the system successfully improves the effective positioning accuracy of the micro-station from its native $\approx 10~\mu m$ level down to the target $\approx 100~nm$ range during representative scientific experiments.
 Crucially, robustness to variations in sample mass and diverse experimental conditions was verified.
-The NASS thus provides a versatile end-station solution, uniquely combining high payload capacity with nanometer-level accuracy, enabling optimal utilization of the advanced capabilities of the ESRF-EBS beam and associated detectors.
+The NASS thus provides a versatile end-station solution, uniquely combining high payload capacity with nanometer-level accuracy, enabling optimal use of the advanced capabilities of the ESRF-EBS beam and associated detectors.
 To the author's knowledge, this represents the first demonstration of such a 5-DoF active stabilization platform being used to enhance the accuracy of a complex positioning system to this level.